 The LBRF will provide funding to support public or private redevelopment projects located in the City of Grand Rapids (City).
-Projects are considered for funding based on the extent to which the project meets the goals of the City as described in various plans, including primarily:
+Projects are considered for funding based on the extent to which the project meets the objectives or community needs as described in various plans, including primarily:

-- A. City of Grand Rapids Strategic Plan; - B. Equitable Economic Development and Mobility Strategic Plan; - C. City of Grand Rapids Master Plan, including Area Specific Plans.
+- A. City of Grand Rapids Strategic Plan; - B. Equitable Economic Development and Mobility Strategic Plan; - C. City of Grand Rapids Master Plan, including Area Specific Plans; - D. Grand Rapids and Kent County Housing Needs Assessment.